fatso83/grunt-codekit/README.md

 ### Choose files to compile

-The plugin supports compiling templates written using the Kit language of CodeKit&trade.
+The plugin supports compiling templates written using the Kit language of CodeKit&trade;.
 You can use both short form and long form when specifying input and output destination.
-You can use both short form and long form when specifying input files and output destinations.

-Using short form (see below), the output files will be placed in the `dest` directory and have the same names as the input files, just with a `.html` extension.
+Using short form (see below), the output files will be placed in the `dest` directory and have the same names as the input files, only using a `.html` extension.
 When using the long form you can explicitly specify the full name and path of each output file.

 There is nothing in the way of mixing and matching the two styles.